 - You must get an itemized receipt in order to be reimbursed

-- If you use a credit card, you must also bring the credit card receipt along with the itemized receipt.
+- If you use a credit card, you must also submit the credit card receipt along with the itemized receipt.

-- Bring the receipts to the Office of Student Affairs (C1802) and allow two weeks time for reimbursement via check.
+- Submit the receipt to the Office of student Affairs via this form and allow two weeks time for reimbursement via check.

 - Obtain a purchase order or invoice contract at least four weeks in advance

 - If the event will require a more substantial amount of funding that you are uncomfortable paying for upfront with personal funds and you are unable to obtain a purchase order or an advance invoice, stop by the Office of Student Affairs and we will pay for the event utilizing a Penn State purchasing card.
 This is the least preferred method.
 We will still need an itemized receipt, so before you leave the office, be certain that we either have the receipt or are aware of when we will receive one.